 Ensuring the wide use of digital technologies across the economy and society

-Who Can Avail of the €7.5 Million from the Digital Europe Programme?
+Who Can Avail of the €7.5 Billion from the Digital Europe Programme?

 This massive project is currently producing its third batch of calls to be launched in autumn of 2022.
 According to the European Union website, corporations, organisations, and public administrations from the EU Member States, European Free Trade Association nations, European Economic Area regions, and other affiliated countries are qualified for the Digital Europe Programme.